TwoFistedJustice/peyton_place/readme.md

 **Peter Drake**: Attorney.

+**Lucy Ellsworth**: New resident to PP, nurse at hospital.
+Wife to John, whom she plans to leave.
+Mother to Kathy.
+**John Ellsworth**: husband to Lucy.
+Restless, frequent job changer.
+Employed at Cumberland Mill.
+Father to Kathy.
+**Kathy Ellsworth**: 13 yo girl.
+Daughter of Lucy and John.
+She is the reason her parents stay together.

+**Abner Firth**: Principal of schools.
+English teacher.

 **Clayton Frazier**: old man, contrarian

 **Miss Hester Goodale**: Lives on Depot St. Mortal enemy (evidently) of Little Norman Page.
 Was fashionable as a young woman.
 Still wears the same outfits as an old lady.
 Reputed to be "loony".
 Waiting for the return of a lover that left 40 years ago.
+Bested Jared Clarke.

 **Rodney Harrington**: bully, too big for his age, 13 or 14.

 **Leslie Harrington**: Rodney's father.
 Wealthy.
-Livs on Chestnut St across from Dr Swain in a large red brick house.
+Lives on Chestnut St across from Dr Swain in a large red brick house.
-Owns Cumberland Mills, on Board of Trustees of Citizen's Bank.
+Owns Cumberland Mills, on Board of Trustees of Citizen's Bank, chairman of schoolboard.
 Successfully lobbied against building a modern schoolhouse by bribing his employees to vote against it. (his son goes to the old schoolhouse).

 **Dexter Humphrey**: Resident of West Chestnut Street.
 President of Citizen's National Bank

 **Isobel** Doc Swain's housekeeper.

+**Therodore Janowski**: millworker and member of schoolboard.

+**Mary Kelly**: Youngish nurse at PP hospital.
+Lifteime PP resident.

 **Allison MacKenzie**: Main character.
 Story is told from her pov.
 13 y.o. girl, still has babyfat.
 Late bloomer.
 Insecure about body.
 Likes to read.
 Lives on Beech St with mother Constance, who embarrasses Allison with her big city ways.
 Has no idea about the squalid conditions Selena lives in despite having been outside her house.

+**Tomas Makris**: New Yorker.
+Principal of schools.
+English teacher.
+Bested Leslie Harrington.

 **Buck McCracken**: Sherriff
 **Henry McCracken**: Buck's brother and one of the town drunks.
+Youngish, rakish when cleaned up.

 **Little Norman Page**: bully magnet. "worse than a bastard-child"